bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 16. parse error

-17. TODO `rval->`

-    bpc currently not support `(new CLASS_NAME())->prop/method`

-18. not supported return reference from function/method
+17. not supported return reference from function/method

-19. bpc support double quoted string array string index
+18. bpc support double quoted string array string index

     @see tests/lang/bug21820.phpt

-20. not support foreach as reference
+19. not support foreach as reference

-21. static-decl/global-decl only support in function or method
+20. static-decl/global-decl only support in function or method

-22. not support list in list
+21. not support list in list

     bpc not support `list(list($x)) = `, parse error

-23. not support short tags
+22. not support short tags

-24. Ternary Operator ?:
+23. Ternary Operator ?:

     leave out the middle part of the ternary operator `expr1 ?: expr2` will parse error

-25. not support anonymous class
+24. not support anonymous class

-26. not support ... operator
+25. not support ... operator

-27. not support generators
+26. not support generators

-28. not support multi-level break/continue
+27. not support multi-level break/continue

-29. break/continue not in loop/switch compile-error
+28. break/continue not in loop/switch compile-error

-30. not support return type
+29. not support return type

-31. not support late static bindings
+30. not support late static bindings

-32. not support bprefix strings
+31. not support bprefix strings

     @see https://wiki.php.net/rfc/binary_string_deprecation
     @see https://stackoverflow.com/questions/4749442/what-does-the-b-in-front-of-string-literals-do

-33. support $arr['index'] in dqstring
+32. support $arr['index'] in dqstring

     ```php
     <?php